-New Year’s Day is observed on January 1, the first day of the year on the modern Gregorian and Julian calendars.
-During the pre-Christian Rome, the day was dedicated to Janus, god of gateways and beginnings.
+New Year’s Eve is observed on January 1, the first day of the year on the modern Gregorian and Julian calendars.
+During the pre-Christian Rome, the day was dedicated to Janus, the god of gateways, and beginnings.

 The early Roman calendar designated March 1 as the new year.
 The calendar had just ten months, beginning in March.
 That the new year once began with the month of March is still reflected in some of the names of the months.